OriginRing/qrcode.angular/projects/qrcode-angular/README.md

 ## Notice

+### Invalid QR Code

+`value` has a conservative upper limit of 738 or fewer strings.
+If error correction levels are used, the `value` upper limit will be lowered.

+### QR Code error correction level

+The ErrorLevel means that the QR code can be scanned normally after being blocked, and the maximum area that can be blocked is the error correction rate.

+Generally, the QR code is divided into 4 error correction levels: Level `L` can correct about `7%` errors, Level `M` can correct about `15%` errors, Level `Q` can correct about `25%` errors, and Level `H` can correct about `30%` errors.

-qrcode-angular bundles the [qrcodegen](https://github.com/nayuki/QR-Code-generator/blob/942f4319a6ba913dbc6775d8e665ccf18f401d83/typescript-javascript/qrcodegen.ts), which is available under the [MIT license](https://github.com/nayuki/QR-Code-generator/blob/942f4319a6ba913dbc6775d8e665ccf18f401d83/typescript-javascript/qrcodegen.ts).
+> qrcode-angular bundles the [qrcodegen](https://github.com/nayuki/QR-Code-generator/blob/942f4319a6ba913dbc6775d8e665ccf18f401d83/typescript-javascript/qrcodegen.ts), which is available under the [MIT license](https://github.com/nayuki/QR-Code-generator/blob/942f4319a6ba913dbc6775d8e665ccf18f401d83/typescript-javascript/qrcodegen.ts).